 The MasterBlaster is a very easy pump to use.
 The spring-loaded handle is compressed to fit it between frame attachment points.
 The outward pressure of the handle holds the pump in place.
-Placement is a bit more difficult than the Impero, because the handle end is hard plastic and requires a bit more care to achiever a proper position and avoid scratching the frame.
-Valve attachment is also more difficult than the Impero because the user needs to flip the locking lever in order to create a seal on the valve.
-The Lezyne Road Drive and Lezyne Pressure Drive each offer up optimal ease of use, scoring a near perfect 9 out of 10 in this metric.
+Placement is a bit more difficult than the Impero because the handle end is hard plastic and requires a bit more care to achieve a proper position and avoid scratching the frame.
+Valve attachment is also more difficult than the Impero because the user needs to flip the locking lever to create a seal on the valve.
+The Lezyne Road Drive and Lezyne Pressure Drive each offer up optimal ease of use.

 This contender will quickly inflate a road tire up to pressure.
 We hit 65 psi in our road tire test at 200 pump strokes.
 While it did not perform as well as the Zefal HPX, or the Impero, it was still better than most mini pumps.
 In the mountain bike tire test, we hit 24psi at 300 pump strokes, compared to the 34 psi of the Impero.
-We did find the MasterBlaster to be more difficult to pump at high pressure than both the Impero and the Zefal HPX, with both Editors' Choice winners, the Lezyne Gauge Drive and Lezyne Road Drive scoring a 10 and 9, respectively.
+We did find the MasterBlaster to be more difficult to pump at high pressure than both the Impero and the Zefal HPX.

 We prefer the looks of the Impero to the MasterBlaster.
 The grey color clashes with more colors and is more obvious on the bike.
 We like the spring lockout on the handle, a feature also found on the Zefal HPX, but not found on the Impero.
 The lockout prevents the user from working against the spring at the end of the pump stroke.
 We also like the Schrader and Presta compatibility of the pump head, but we prefer the slip-on pump head of the Impero to the locking lever design of the MasterBlaster.

 The MasterBlaster did not show any signs of deterioration during our testing period.
 It does, however, have a lot of plastic components that we do not expect to last as long as the all-aluminum construction of the Impero.
-The internals are also less robust than what is found in the Impero.
+The internals are also less robust than the Impero's.
 The MasterBlaster does have a dust cap to prevent contamination of the pump, but we found it to be fairly useless as it will not stay inserted in the pump head.

 The MasterBlaster is best suited to road cycling or cyclocross use due to size and need for a traditional uninterrupted frame design.